-Urban planning for a more integrated city
+On a general level, different strategies for achieving a more just city can be identified based on the interviews.
 Due to a widespread and visible segregation in Gothenburg, how and for whom the city is planned and built is a central question.
-With reference to UN-HABITAT, Parnell95 highlights a few general planning interventions as a platform to promote inclusion and fairness.
-These are basic services and infrastructure, public transport and urban land and housing.
-As already discussed, all of these are promoted in the interviews as important areas to focus on in the city-planning.
-In particular, the respondents refer to different kind of public-private-academic-activist partnerships as a way to create a
+General planning interventions, such as access to basic services and infrastructure, public transport and housing, have already been discussed as important areas to focus on in the city-planning.